umati/Dashboard-OPCUA-Client/README.md

 Follow these instructions to use the client as a testing tool for your implementation: [Model Testing usage](doc/usage_as_model_test.md)

- **Local requirements**
+#### Local requirements

 For the local instance testing you need to run your own MQTT Broker and a MQTT Client.
 See [MQTT Doc](doc/MQTT.md) for more information and instructions

-[Here](example/ShowcaseDeployment/) is an docker-compose example including a mqtt broker, a umati Sample Server and the gateway.
+[Here](example/ShowcaseDeployment/) is an `docker compose` example including a mqtt broker, a umati Sample Server and the gateway.
 The example contains also the need configuration for the samples.

 ### Usage for connecting a server to the dashboard